Welcome to today's edition of the Rush 24-7 podcast.

 And Obama has ignored this.

-And team Obama up in Chicago, hi guys, you're blowing it.
+And Team Obama up in Chicago, hi guys, you're blowing it.

-I don't think you can do anything different at this point.
+But I don't think you can do anything different at this point.

 Well, that's what I'm saying.

-You you you called saying his fundraising is down.
+You called saying his fundraising is down.

-Uh I've I've seen it both ways.
+I've seen it both ways.

-I've seen that that r Obama's way behind.
+I've seen that Obama's way behind.

-Um I have seen he's spending more than he's taking in.
+I have seen he's spending more than he's taking in.

-Uh then I've had people say, Rush, don't believe that garbage.
+Then I've had people say, Rush, don't believe that garbage.

 That's just stuff that they're putting out.

-They're trying to you know, Obama's trying to make himself out to be Mr. Poor Man, Mr. Poor Old Guy, uh Mr. Average middle class guy, the rich don't want to support anymore.
+They're trying to, you know, Obama's trying to make himself out to be Mr. Poor Man, Mr. Poor Old Guy, Mr. Average Middle Class Guy.

-Um I on the super PAC side, I I think it is true that that Romney's ahead of Obama, and Obama, by the way, is raising money off of his birthday now, folks.
+And Obama, by the way, is raising money off of his birthday now, folks.

-Oh, woe at me, oh poor me.
+Oh, poor me.

-And Obama's got a fundraising letter saying that it's his birthday next week, and it may be the last birthday he ever spends in the White House.
+And it may be the last birthday he ever spends in the White House.

 But that's up to you.